kcarnold/cs344/content/units/04models/_index.md

 - Describe the basic structure of a machine learning model.
 - Describe the overall approach of Stochastic Gradient Descent: how does it use information from a batch of data to improve its performance on that and other data?
 - Describe the parameters and operation of a linear layer.
-- Describe the difference between a metric and a loss function.
 - Identify the following loss functions: Mean Squared Error and Mean Absolute Difference.
 - Implement a basic image classifier model using a fully-connected network.
 - Compute the gradients of programs with respect to parameters using one level of backpropagation